 Maybe the most lovelingly made of the bunch, the thick jacket with

-it in person.
+a raised design on a pristine white is a real pleasure when you see it in person.
 Marble swirl wax with old fashion looking prints of owls is the icing on the cake.

 Discordance Axis - The Inalienable Dreamless